 We love that the Speedzone is an adjustable driver and that it comes with a very high-quality golf shaft.
 The Cobra comes standard with the UST Helium, which is considerably lighter than other competing golf shafts for seniors.

 Another thing that puts the Cobra Speedzone to the top of our list is the pricing.
 Although this is one of the newest releases and it is still quite expensive, Cobra is always fair about the prices on their golf clubs.

 You can get the Speedzone in either the black and white model or the black and yellow.
-There is not much of a difference in performance between the two, just make sure to choose a driver that appeals to your eye.
+There is not much of a difference in performance between the two, just make sure to choose a great driver that appeals to your eye.